-6.2 MEMBERS NATIONAL TEAM
+6.2 Members national team

 Members of a national team must be citizens of the country the team is representing.
 Proof of citizenship is only accepted by passport or by a national government issued identification card.
-Members of the team includes pullers, coach and team attendant.

-6.3 CONDITIONS FOR USING A SUBSTITUTE
+The coach and team attendant can be citizens of other countries.

+6.3 Conditions for using a substitute

-- The substitute may replace any one puller for the duration of the competition.
-After the substitution has taken place, no other such changes may occur. - Substitution may be used for tactical reasons or due to injury. - Substitution may only take place after the team has weighed-in, and has finished the first end of the first match it pulls in. - The replaced puller shall not participate in any subsequent matches of that weight-class. - The substitute must be a registered puller of the specific Club or Country for which he/she acts as a substitute.
+The substitute may replace any one puller for the duration of the competition.
+After the substitution has taken place, no other such changes may occur.

+Substitution may be used for tactical reasons or due to injury.

+Substitution may only take place after the team has weighed-in, and has finished the first end of the first match it pulls in.

+The replaced puller shall not participate in any subsequent matches of that weight-class.

+The substitute must be a registered puller of the specific Club or Country for which he/she acts as a substitute.

-6.4 SUBSTITUTION PROCEDURES
+6.4 Substitution procedures.

-Both, the puller to be replaced and the substitute, must report in full pulling outfit, (shirts, shorts, stockings and footwear) with both of their accreditation cards available for checking by the Official in charge of the match; before being sent to the Official designated by the Chief Judge to deal with the substitutions.
+Both, the puller to be replaced and the substitute, must report in full pulling outfit, (shirts, shorts, stockings and footwear - see article 8.1.1) with both of their accreditation cards available for checking by the Official in charge of the match; before being sent to the Official designated by the Chief Judge to deal with the substitutions.